ThreeMammals/Ocelot/README.md

 # How to use

+Ocelot is designed to work with ASP.NET core only and is currently built to .NET Standard 1.4 [this](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) documentation may prove helpful when working out if Ocelot would be suitable for you.

+Install Ocelot and it's dependecies using nuget.

-Using nuget `Install-Package Ocelot -Version 0.0.1`
+`Install-Package Ocelot -Version 0.0.1`

 # Configuration